 To make an analogy, think of your body like a house.
 If you’re not making enough money to pay your electricity bill, what do you do?
 Well, you turn down the heat in your house to compensate, you may not turn the lights on as often, and/or you may fail to perform regular maintenance.
 The body operates in a similar way.
 When there are not enough calories coming in, the body saves energy by reducing body temperature (slowing the metabolism), turning down digestive juices (making digestion weaker), reducing the pulse, and slowing thyroid function (resulting in less energy).
 This is a built-in survival response by the body, to help you go longer on less food.
 And this is not a bad thing.
-It’s actually a very good thing, because it’s going to help keep you alive in an emergency or famine.
+It's actually a very good thing because it's going to help keep you alive in an emergency or famine.

 - Not eating enough carbohydrates

 Carbohydrates are really the most important macronutrient when it comes to the metabolism (and by macronutrient I mean protein, carbohydrates and fat).
 All macronutrients are extremely important, and none should ever be limited in any fashion intentionally.
-Adequate carbohydrates in the diet is very important because the conversion of T4 (inactive thyroid hormone) to T3 (active thyroid hormone) is dependent on enough glucose (sugar) and stored glycogen (sugar) in the liver.
+Adequate carbohydrates in the diet are very important because the conversion of T4 (inactive thyroid hormone) to T3 (active thyroid hormone) is dependent on enough glucose (sugar) and stored glycogen (sugar) in the liver.
 So you need regular carbohydrates to set the stage for that to happen.

 - Other causes….

 If you're eating enough calories, carbohydrates, nutrients, and you are still having issues, there are a few other things you may want to think about.
 Consider if any of the following could apply to you and support your slow metabolism: